 I gotta admit a median home value of around $182,800 is not too shabby for this area either!

-Thanks again and I’ll see you next week and see where we go next as we continue to visit the best small cities, towns and communities in the Charlotte NC metropolitan area!
+Thanks again and I’ll see you next week and see where we go next as we continue to visit the NC best places to live small cities and towns in the Charlotte metropolitan area!

 Have a great week!

 Robert Bencivenga is a professional site locator for major corporations.
 Bob finds affordable best places to live in North Carolina and South Carolina.
 Bob Does Not Sell Real Estate!